 The standard meeting room is changing and becoming more informal and collaborative.
 One effect of this has been the growing popularity of wireless presentation systems to replace the traditional AV switcher and touch panel controllers.
-According to Futuresource https://www.ravepubs.com/commercial-content-sharing-booms-shipments-hit-1-million-2018/, sales of wireless presentation systems grew by 40% in 2018, with about half of those systems priced around $1000.
-Both the Crestron AirMedia and BenQ InstaShow are recognized as worldwide market leaders in wireless collaboration systems, so we will look at how these two systems compare for small to medium sized meeting rooms and huddle spaces.
+Both the Crestron AirMedia and BenQ InstaShow are recognized as worldwide market leaders in wireless presentation solutions, so we will look at how these two systems compare for meeting rooms and other collaborative spaces.

 To compare these systems, let us look at three major areas important to both the IT staff and meeting room users.

 Both the HDMI and USB-C versions of the InstaShow WDC-10 are designed to install right out of the box in less than 10 minutes without IT support.
 To setup, simply connect the receiver to a projector or display, and place the two InstaShow buttons into the tabletop holder.
 It is now ready to use.
 Testing by the publication My Tech Decisions indicated it took only a few minutes to connect and use.
 This hardware-only approach enables InstaShow to handle both presentation and video content using the InstaShow buttons without any changes or performance impact on the local network.

 The basic approach of the Crestron system is to use a notebook app or a current Crestron Digital media system to transmit the presentation over a corporate network to the AirMedia receiver that is connected to the display.
 Prior to deploying AirMedia products, Crestron recommends assessing the network infrastructure and design to ensure satisfactory performance.
 For enterprise network installations, Crestron provides a 40-page AirMedia Network Deployment Guide to properly deploy and configure the system on the network.